charleston76/einsteinBot/README.md

     ./scripts/bash/createScratchOrg.sh tmpBot

-## My cookbook
+## My MIAW cookbook

 Based on the official salesforce [Einstein Bots Developer Cookbook](https://resources.docs.salesforce.com/latest/latest/en-us/sfdc/pdf/bot_cookbook.pdf), I have created this one.

 But here, besides we have the bot feature, I'm also will show you [What’s Messaging for In-App and Web](https://help.salesforce.com/s/articleView?id=sf.reimagine_miaw.htm&type=5) and the necessary things, to have that working.

-Starting understanding were I get this ideas from the free official salesforce material:
+Let's start understanding were I got this ideas?
+Sure, from the free official salesforce material!
 * [Digital Engagement](https://help.salesforce.com/s/articleView?id=sf.sales_core_digital_engagment.htm&type=5) is the big picture;

 You need to understand a little bit about [Messaging in Service Cloud](https://help.salesforce.com/s/articleView?id=sf.livemessage_intro.htm&type=5) and what would be the "Messaging for In-App and Web" aka [MIAW](https://help.salesforce.com/s/articleView?id=sf.reimagine_miaw.htm&type=5), and mainly [how to Set Up Messaging for In-App and Web](https://help.salesforce.com/s/articleView?id=sf.miaw_setup_stages.htm&type=5)